schrockn/graphscale/docs/introduction.rst

 Asynchronous Batching with DataLoader and async/await
 -----------------------------------------------------

 DataLoader is an important abstraction in the GraphQL ecosystem as it addresses this serial fetching problem.
 DataLoader, in `whatever <https://github.com/facebook/dataloader/>`_ `language <https://github.com/syrusakbary/aiodataloader/>`_ it is `implemented <https://github.com/sheerun/dataloader/>`_ in, has the same form.
 It uses the language's facility or primitives for asynchronous programming -- whether it be callbacks, Promises, co-routines, awaitables, or otherwise -- to coalesce individual requests to backing storage into batches.
-This allows the application developer to think about fetching in serial fashion -- far easier to ordinary mortals to manage -- while a centralized piece of software batches it for the developer.
+This allows the application developer to think about fetching in serial fashion -- far easier to ordinary mortals to manage -- while a centralized piece of software managed the batching process for the developer.

 As of version 3.5, Python supports ``async/await``, which is a major advance in asynchronous programming.
 Graphscale relies heavily on this new language construct in its Pent framework.